Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 2. Intervention Program Costs,
 3. Incentive Costs
 4. Operating Expenses
-Program costs were determined by sampling participation booleans for each policyholder and intervention program according to the signup rates for each intervention program (see Appendix 7.2.1).
+Program costs were determined by sampling participation booleans for each policyholder and intervention program according to the signup rates for each intervention program.
 The actual costs per year of providing each program to each policyholder were then determined by sampling from a uniform distribution bounded by the lower and upper limits of costs given in the provided data.

 Annual expected payout costs were determined by multiplying survival probability to that year by death probability in that year and the policy face amount.
-The key difference was in the death probability reductions from the intervention programs which were determined by sampling from a multivariate normal distribution with parameters provided in Appendix 7.3.3.
+The key difference was in the death probability reductions from the intervention programs which were determined by sampling from a multivariate normal distribution.
 These values were incrementally applied according to the program time horizons listed in the assumptions.

 To determine the incentive scheme costs, we first had to simulate which levels policyholders were likely to be at throughout their policies.
 This was modelled by sampling booleans for whether someone was likely to regularly meet their health goals that were set in their annual checkup or not.
 If they were, they received the level 5 benefits, and if they weren’t, they received the Level 1 benefits.
-In addition to this, as people who are unlikely to meet their health goals are unlikely to be actively taking part in their intervention programs, some of their mortality reductions were removed, such as mortality reductions received from discounted gym memberships (see Appendix 7.2.2).
+In addition to this, as people who are unlikely to meet their health goals are unlikely to be actively taking part in their intervention programs, some of their mortality reductions were removed, such as mortality reductions received from discounted gym memberships.

 The operating expenses were derived by considering data provided by APRA on life insurers and their breakdown of costs in Australian insurers.
 While this data is not completely reliable in estimating costs for Lumaria, using the proportion of operating expenses to policy revenue still provides a workable estimate for understanding our operational costs.

 _Premiums_

 Rather than determining premiums and then evaluating policy revenue based on a given premium, each policy was priced by “risk units”.
 The base number of risk units for a given policyholder was determined using their gender, age, policy type, underwriting class and smoking status.
 The total number of risk units was found by multiplying their base risk units by the sum insured divided by 1000.
 This allowed for the price per Č1000 of sum insured for each policyholder to be determined.
 By using this method, the total number of risk units in the cohort of policyholders can be determined, with the premium per risk unit later decided to generate a specific profit margin.
-The tables to determine the total number of risk units per policyholder are in Appendix 7.2.3 with some examples of possible policyholders and their pricing for a given premium per risk unit.

 **Results**

 _Total Economic Costs for Short Term (5 Years) & Long Term (30 Years)_
 ADD GRAPHS
+FIGURE A

-From the above figures, it can be seen that the total economic costs incurred per year with the wellness program are higher in the first 10 years than the total economic costs incurred without the program.
+From _Figure A_, it can be seen that the total economic costs incurred per year with the wellness program are higher in the first 10 years than the total economic costs incurred without the program.
 This is expected since there will be initial costs associated with the implementation of the program and the benefits to mortality rates will not be fully realised in the short term.
 After 10 years, the total economic costs incurred with the program are lower than without the program, which is reflective of the realised decrease in mortality rates.

 | With Program Cost Formula  | Without Program Cost Formula |
 |----------------------------|------------------------------|